 2. Alternatives to hotels

-There are also Israeli homes which open their doors and spare rooms on Airbnb and at homestays through Gomfy and HomestayFinder.
+Israeli homes also open their doors and spare rooms on Airbnb and at homestays through Gomfy and HomestayFinder.

 3. Top Israeli hostels

-Some Israeli hostels have become iconic because they are housed in unique historic buildings, or they have unbeatable personal service.
+Some Israeli hostels have become iconic because they are housed in unique historic buildings or have unbeatable personal service.

 The Fauzi Azar Inn in Nazareth is housed in a 200-year-old mansion in the city center and has won many awards.

-Tour guides run the Green Backpackers Hostel in Mitzpe Ramon with a passion for the surrounding nature, and it has a number of special activities, tours, events and a welcoming atmosphere.
+Tour guides run the Green Backpackers Hostel in Mitzpe Ramon with a passion for the surrounding nature.
+It has several special activities, tours, events, and a welcoming atmosphere.

 In Tel Aviv, the HaYarkon 48 Hostel is in the heart of the nightlife scene and just a few meters from the beaches.
 There are even sea views from the rooftop hangout.

-The Little Tel Aviv Hostel is ranked one of the best in the city with private rooms and bathrooms.
+The Little Tel Aviv Hostel is ranked as one of the best in the city, with private rooms and bathrooms.